 How to Increase your Programmatic Ad Revenue?

-DFP is a good tool which should be used for along with a few header bidding wrappers.
-For a publisher doing an average of 20,000 to 150,000 page views a day, it makes more sense to work with ad optimization agencies who have a direct seat at many SSPs and Exchanges (most of the exchanges have a cutoff of 10 million page views a month) Most of the ad optimization agencies who get your domain approved on these SSPs and Exchanges and give you a tag which you can either independently plug to your site or use an ad server like DSP.
-You fill rates will vary depending on the floor prices which are being set and the audience quality, ad tag location and refresh interval.
-I would suggest you setup the tag from your first SSP at Standard or Network priority level while creating the line item.
+DFP is a good tool which should be used along with a few header bidding wrappers.
+For a publisher doing an average of 20,000 to 150,000 page views a day, it makes more sense to work with ad optimization agencies that have a direct seat at many SSPs and Exchanges (most of the exchanges have a cutoff of 10 million page views a month) Most of the ad optimization agencies who get your domain approved on these SSPs and Exchanges and give you a tag which you can either independently plug to your site or use an ad server like DSP.
+Your fill rates will vary depending on the floor prices which are being set and the audience quality, ad tag location and refresh interval.
+I would suggest you set up the tag from your first SSP at the Standard or Network priority level while creating the line item.

 DFP First Look>> Header bidding Partner 1>> your ADX >> Fallback networks